-- A local sightseeing tour, arranged and paid for by IASeminars.
+- A local sightseeing tour.

 - Lunch and refreshments on every teaching day.

-- Farewell dinner with graduation photographs.
+- Farewell dinner and class photographs.

 This course is ideal for individuals at all levels within an organization who need to have detailed knowledge of IFRSs.
 In essence, it is an opportunity to transfer a crucial new skill set to those responsible for making accounting decisions and preparing, reviewing or approving IFRS financial statements.
 The program is generic and does not focus on any single industry.